AndreiMartynenko/AndreiMartynenko/README.md

 Hello!
-My name's Andrei 👋.
+My name is Andrei 👋.

 I'm a developer that loves simplifying things.
 I love breaking down complex problems into simple, easy to understand solutions.
-I Currently live in London as a software developer. 🌱 I’m intresting to learn Golang, JS, Rust.
+I currently live in London as a software developer. 🌱 I’m intresting to learn Golang, JS, Rust.
 In my spare time, I produce music using Logic Pro X.

 <!---